abhaysudhir/Troop-Talk/README.md

 Talking to Mr. Putt about possibly partnering up.
 Advertising in Scout Life Magazine
 - [x] Using Gemini 2.0 API for chatbot -- 2million token context window + cheaper

-PIVOT: Having TroopTalk as a chatbot that you can have in scoutbook.